Export Credit Insurance

 Most multi-buyer policies cost less than 1 percent of insured sales, whereas the prices of single-buyer policies vary widely due to presumed higher risk.

 There are no restrictions regarding foreign content or military sales.

 Commercial insurance companies can usually offer flexible and discretionary credit limits.

 Ex-Im Bank’s Export Credit Insurance

 EXIM customers are advised to refer to the Exposure Fee Information & Fee Calculators section (which are posted on the Bank’s Web site www.exim.gov under the “Apply” section) to determine exposure fees (premiums).

 Coverage is available in riskier emerging foreign markets where private insurers may not operate.

-Exporters electing an Ex-Im Bank working capital guarantee may receive a 25 percent premium discount on multi-buyer insurance policies.
+Exporters electing an EXIM working capital guarantee may receive a 25 percent premium discount on multi-buyer insurance policies.

 Enhanced support is offered for environmentally beneficial exports.

 The products must be shipped from the United States and have at least 50 percent U.S. content.